-- 1. A user initiates a cloud recording (blue) and the meeting service calls the Zoom key broker, which makes an API request. - 2.
-This request is forwarded to the customer's KMS over TLS for a new data key for a particular meeting.
-The KMS generates a unique data key for the object and encrypts it with the customer's KMS key.
-Note: With Azure KeyVault the key broker generates the key and the KMS encrypts ("wraps") it with the customer's KMS key. - 3.
+- 1. A user initiates a cloud recording (blue) and the meeting service calls the Zoom key broker, which makes an API request. - This request is forwarded to the customer's KMS over TLS for a new data key for a particular meeting.
+The KMS generates a unique data key for the object and encrypts it with the customer's KMS key. - 3.
 The KMS then logs the request made by Zoom together with the meeting ID. - 4.
-The KMS then returns the encrypted and plaintext data keys to the key broker over TLS.
+The KMS then returns the encrypted and plaintext data keys to the key broker over TLS. - 5.
+The key broker retains the encrypted key with its meeting ID in a database.

-- 5. The key broker retains the encrypted key with its meeting ID in a database. - 6.
-The key broker returns the plaintext data key to the meeting service. - 7.
+- 6. The key broker returns the plaintext data key to the meeting service. - 7.
 The meeting service uses the plaintext data key to encrypt the cloud recording. - 8.
 Then the cloud recording is stored at rest (green).